Dtananaev/dl_frameworks_example/README.md

 # Tensorflow 2 and Pytorch code example

-This repository aims to present example of code style in tensorflow 2.0.
+This repository aims to present example of code style in tensorflow 2.0 and pytorch.
-The example is done on binary semantic segmentation dataset.
+The example is done on carla depth data.

 # Installation